serverwentdown/Skye/README.md

-# Chloé - your cute microcontroller
+# Skye - your cute microcontroller

 Are you looking for a flashy microcontroller as a keychain, but don't want to hang an Arduino?
 Or are you in need of a tiny microcontroller to put in your next project?